HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 While `font-display` can speed up the presentation of the page when the fonts are slow to load, resource hints can move the loading of web font assets to earlier in the cascade.
 Ordinarily, fetching web fonts is a two-stage process.
 The first stage is loading the CSS, which contains a reference (in `@font-face` sections) to the actual font binaries.
 Only then can the connection to that server begin, which further breaks down into the DNS query for the server, and actually initiating a connection (which, these days, usually involves an HTTPS cryptographic handshake).

-Adding a `resource-hint` element in the HTML starts that second connection earlier.
-The various `resource-hint` settings control how far that gets before having the URL for the actual font resource.
-The most common (at about 32% of web pages) is `dns-prefetch`, but
+Adding a [resource hint element](https://www.w3.org/TR/resource-hints/#resource-hints) in the HTML starts that second connection earlier.
+The various resource hint settings control how far that gets before having the URL for the actual font resource.
+The most common (at about 32% of web pages) is `dns-prefetch`, even though in most cases there are better choices.

 {{ figure_markup(
   image="fonts-resource-hints-use.png",